Common Symptoms of Erb’s Palsy

 In over 80% of cases, children born with Erb’s palsy make a full recovery, but about 5% of all children born with the condition do not.
 In these cases, the symptoms persist for life.

 Many cases of Erb’s palsy are caused by medical negligence.
-Pulling on the head or shoulders of the infant during delivery—by hand or through tools such as forceps—can cause the nerve condition.
+Pulling on the head or shoulders of the infant during delivery—by hand or through tools such as forceps—can cause the nerve damage.

 If your child’s case of Erb’s palsy was caused by medical negligence, you may be eligible for a financial settlement.
 This settlement may cover some or all of your child’s treatments and medical expenses.